trezor/community/README.md

 It allows us to use familiar web interface together with email notifications and also replies via email.

 This is not a support channel for TREZOR users.
-If you have a problem using TREZOR, contact our support at support@trezor.io

-If you have an user question you might want to use [TREZOR subreddit](https://www.reddit.com/r/TREZOR) or [TREZOR Telegram group](https://t.me/trezortalk) instead.
+If you have an user question or problem, try [TREZOR subreddit](https://www.reddit.com/r/TREZOR) or [TREZOR Telegram group](https://t.me/trezortalk) first.
+If the problem persists, contact our support at support@trezor.io

-Also, please, read our documentation first, before asking a question, so you can be sure you understand the concept and don't ask something that has already been explained:
+Also, please, read our documentation, before asking a question, so you can be sure you understand the concept and don't ask something that has already been explained:

 * [TREZOR User Manual](https://doc.satoshilabs.com/trezor-user/)
 * [TREZOR FAQ](https://doc.satoshilabs.com/trezor-faq/)